saidqb/master-config/README.md

 ## Sponsors

 ### Premium Partners

 - **[Saidqb](https://saidqb.github.io/)**

 ## Contributing

 Thank you for considering contributing to the my package!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct

 ## Security Vulnerabilities